nikouu/One-Class-Load-Tester/README.md

 ## What about tokens, query strings, tokens, mTLS certificates?

 With the raw `HttpClient` object sitting there, you should be able to quickly attach anything else you need in the same way you probably have done it in your normal project.

+With limitations of `HttpClient` around things like headers, you may want to create an `HttpClient` object as per what you need and add it to `TestGroup` or create an object to represent TestTasks which has the `Task` and anything else you need to run your test for each run.